ToobaKS/tooba-sheikh-capstone/README.md

 🐦 Unlockable creatures (butterflies, fireflies, etc.)
 🛠 Habit challenges with friends
-🌿 Allowing users to visit each other garden and leaving messages 📷 AR mode to see your plant in real life
+🌿 Allowing users to visit each other garden and leaving messages 📷 AR mode to see your plant in real life<br>
-🌸 Users can view & encourage friends' progress.
+🌸 Users can view & encourage friends' progress.<br>
-🐦 Tableau Integration-  Shows habit progress visually.
+🐦 Tableau Integration- Shows habit progress visually. <br>
 ✅ Daily Streak Tracking – Encourages consistency.